solana-developers/solana-cookbook/docs/tr/references/token.md

     connection, // connection
     feePayer, // fee payer
     mintPubkey, // mint
-    tokenAccountPubkey, // receiver (sholud be a token account) alice, // mint authority
+    tokenAccountPubkey, // receiver (should be a token account) alice, // mint authority
     1e8, // amount. if your decimals is 8, you mint 10^8 for 1 token.
     8 // decimals